 Every NFL franchise reports to training camp with the same goal in mind, and the same outlook.
 They want to win, and believe that their staff, starters, and bench players have the potential to bring the Vince Lombardi trophy home to their respective cities.
 However, potential isn’t easily quantified.
-At present, key representatives of all but two franchises are sitting home, wondering what went wrong in their 2015 campaigns.
 For some it’s obvious; others, a bit more confounding.

 Of course, there is no championship of private medicine.
 The best two practices in America do not square off in a fabricated triage to decide who provides superior care.
 There is no gold-plated Staff of Hermes to hang practice’s trophy case.
 Still, every practice begins a New Year expecting to thrive, and to remain competitive in their respective market.
 To this end, head physicians and leaders in management must identify and acquire resources that will ensure their continued success.
 They may also need to attempt to change, or to eliminate whatever it was that may have stood in the way of their success over the last 365 days.